mbp-lab/dona/README.md

 The external_id is used to connect the data with questionnaires stored in soscisurvey.
+In order to map feedback from surveys on specific contacts (e.g. "Is this contact a family member") to chats, the `conversation_participant` table has a field `participant_pseudonym` that contains the anonymous display name of the contact, e.g. "Chat W2".

 The `status` field can have values `notstarted`, `pending`, `complete` and `deleted`.
 These have the following meanings: